footworkjs/footwork-documentation/docs/router-state.md

 A routers purpose is to help you manage the state of your application.
-As such, it itself has a few properties attached to it that you may need to access or manipulate.
+It actions are based on the state of various properties on the instance itself.
+This page describes those properties and their function.

 ## Router Activation

+By default a router is configured to immediately activate once it has been bound to the DOM.
 Sometimes you may wish to more closely or explicitly manage the activation of your router.
-By default a router is configured to immediately activate once it has been bound to the DOM.
-You can disable this via setting the `activate` option to *false* on a router config (see: [Router Configuration](router-creation.md#configuration)).
+You can disable the automatic activation via setting the `activate` option to *false* on a router config (see: [Router Configuration](router-creation.md#configuration)).

+A router will not trigger a route controller unless it is activated.
 You can enable/disable the activation of a router at any point using the `activated` observable on the instance:

 ```javascript
 router.activated(false); // router will no longer trigger routes